codepath/android_guides/DBFlow-Guide.md

 }
 ```

-Be sure to remember that **all models need to extend from** `BaseModel` including foreign keys or the models will not save properly.
+Be sure to remember that **all models need to extend from** `BaseModel` including foreign keys or the tables will not be generated properly, preventing you from being able to compile your code successfully.

 ### Using with the Parceler library